-Year ended 31 March Year ended 31 March

 2014 2013

 £m £m

 Included in operating costs:

 Net gain in relation to pension benefit changes - 22.5

 - 22.5

-Included in finance income/(costs):
+Included in finance income

-Movement on fair value of index linked swaps 298.2 (297.6)
+Movement of fair value of index linked swaps 298.2 -

-Movement on fair value of finance lease interest rate swaps 5.9 (3.8)
+Movement of fair value of finance lease interest rate swaps 5.9 -

+304.1 -

+Included in finance costs

+Movement of fair value of index linked swaps - (297.6)

-Movement of fair value of combined cross currency interest rate swaps and associated bonds Movement of fair value of fixed to floating interest rate swaps (0.3) (2.8)
+Movement of fair value of finance lease interest rate swaps Movement of fair value of combined cross currency interest rate - (3.8)

+swaps and associated bonds (0.3) (2.8)

+Movement of fair value of fixed to floating interest rate swaps and

-and associated bonds (5.2) (2.2)
+associated bonds (5.2) (2.2)

-298.6 (306.4)
+(5.5) (306.4)

 IFRS 13 'Fair Value Measurement' has been applied with effect from 1 April 2013.
 Included in finance income and costs are fair value gains totalling £87.8m, which relates to the impact of incorporating own credit risk within the fair value of the derivative financial instruments.
-Own credit risk is calculated based on a comparison of the Groups ten year credit default swap values to their risk free or sovereign equivalents.
-This gain reflects the cumulative impact of changes in the Group's credit risk since executing these derivative financial instruments.
+Own credit risk is calculated based on a comparison of the Group's ten year credit default swap values to their risk free or sovereign equivalents.
+This gain reflects a cumulative impact changes in the Group's credit risk since executing these derivative financial instruments.